 MySQL AVG is one of the Aggregate Functions, which is useful to calculate the average of total rows (or records) selected by the SELECT Statement.
-For example, If you want to find the Average Sales in your Area or to find the Average Cost of laptops present in your Store, then you can use the Avg function.
+For example, If you want to find the Average Sales in your Area or to find the Average Cost of laptops present in your Store, then you can use this one.

 MySQL Avg Function Syntax

-The basic syntax of the AVG in MySQL is as shown below:
+The basic syntax of the MySQL AVG Function is as shown below:

-For this finding Average in MySQL with an example, we are going to use the below-shown data
+For finding Average with an example, we are going to use the below-shown data

 MySQL AVG Example